DevIsko-Hackathon/tagump.ai/README.md

 5. Finally, run '***flutter run***' to start the app.

 Note: Please make sure that your device is connected to the internet while using the app, as some of its features require an active internet connection.

-## 🚀 Demo

-Insert gif or link to demo